 · Ability to observe, diagnose, recommend and develop plans of action for program participants;

-· Ability to enter accurate data, process requests for reports, analyze reports for consistency against other known data factors, implement solutions to correct anomalies or devise alternative strategies to improve results;
+· Ability to enter accurate data, process requests for reports, analyze reports for consistency, implement solutions to correct anomalies or devise alternative strategies to improve results;

 · Familiarity with state and federal database systems;